jlopez1172/jlopez1172/README.md

 ### 🔎 About Me

-I'm a detail-driven IT professional transitioning into cybersecurity, building on 16+ years of experience in incident response, production support, and cloud operations (AWS & Azure).
+I'm a detail-driven IT professional passionate about cybersecurity, with over 16 years of experience in incident response, production support, and cloud operations (AWS and Azure).
 I’m passionate about detecting threats, analyzing vulnerabilities, and building secure, resilient systems.

 Currently upskilling with hands-on projects in: